 If we continue comparing autobattlers to chess, we see that both have very little in common.
 Unlike in chess, players don’t start an autobattler game with their board full of pieces.
 They instead build their boards across rounds with pieces they can buy, upgrade, and sell every round.

 These pieces are called units, heroes, or champions, depending on the game you’re playing.
 In Teamfight Tactics, for instance, units are League of Legends champions like Garen or Gnar, while in Dota Underlords, they’re Dota 2 heroes like Queen of Pain or Lich.
+Hearthstone Battlegrounds, on the other hand, features 37 different bosses and 92 minions from the Warcraft universe.

 Players start autobattler games by placing only one unit on the board.
 To get this unit, they must buy it from a five-unit pool by spending gold they earn through playing rounds.
-The pool resets every round, and players can also spend gold to force a reset and get five new units there.
+The pool resets every round, and players can spend gold to force a reset and get five new units there.
 While players have limits to how many units they can have on the board, they also have a bench where they can put pieces they want to use later.
 The more you play, the more pieces you can place on the board until the usual limit of 10.

 Each individual unit usually belongs to two classes, which receive different names across all games.
 Placing units on the board that share the same class will activate offensive, defensive, or various bonuses that will increase their power and make your board stronger.
 These are called synergies, and they’re key to winning any autobattler match.